AshampooSystems/boden/docs/docs/guides/extending/wrap_java_class.md

 MyJavaClass myClass;
 ```

 This will automatically instantiate the Java class for you.
-Of course this does not give you much yet, as no methods can be called.

-## Wrapping java class methods
+## Wrapping Java Class Methods

-To be able to add methods to your Wrapper class we need to expand the previous example:
+To be able to add methods to your wrapper class, add the following to the previous example code:

 ```C++
 constexpr const char kMyJavaClassName[] = "io/mycompany/MyJavaClass";